Max Holloway: Early fights

-2014
+Win streak and title run

 Holloway faced promotional newcomer Will Chope on January 4, 2014, at UFC Fight Night 34.
 Holloway won the fight via TKO in the second round.
 The win also earned Holloway his first Knockout of the Night bonus.

 Holloway faced Andre Fili on April 26, 2014, at UFC 172.
 He won the back-and-forth fight after submitting Fili in the third round.

 Holloway was expected to face Mirsad Bektić on August 23, 2014, at UFC Fight Night 49, replacing an injured Ernest Chavez.
 However, Bektic pulled out of the bout in the week leading up to the event and was replaced by promotional newcomer Clay Collard.
 Holloway won the fight via TKO in the third round.

 Holloway again served as a replacement and faced Akira Corassani on October 4, 2014, at UFC Fight Night 53, filling in for Chan Sung Jung.
 He won the fight via knockout in the first round.
 The win earned Holloway his first Performance of the Night bonus award.

-2015

 Holloway faced Cole Miller on February 15, 2015, at UFC Fight Night 60.
 Holloway won via unanimous decision.

 Holloway faced Cub Swanson on April 18, 2015, at UFC on Fox 15.
 Holloway finished the fight with a mounted guillotine in the third round.
 The win also earned Holloway his second Performance of the Night bonus award.

 Holloway faced Charles Oliveira on August 23, 2015, at UFC Fight Night 74.
 He won the fight via TKO in the first round after Oliveira suffered an apparent neck/shoulder injury while defending a takedown and was unable to continue.
 The injury was later described as a micro-tear in his esophagus, although the UFC later released a statement clarifying that Oliveira had no major injuries.
 With the win, Holloway became the youngest fighter in UFC history to get 10 wins.

 Holloway faced Jeremy Stephens on December 12, 2015, at UFC 194.
 Holloway won the fight via unanimous decision.

-2016

 Holloway faced Ricardo Lamas on June 4, 2016, at UFC 199.
 He won via unanimous decision.

+Interim Featherweight Champion and unification

 Holloway faced Anthony Pettis for the interim UFC Featherweight Championship on December 10, 2016, at UFC 206.
-At the weigh-ins, Pettis came in at 148 lbs., three pounds over the featherweight limit of 145 lbs. for a championship fight.
+At the weigh-ins, Pettis came in at 148 lbs., three pounds over the featherweight limit of 145 lbs for a championship fight.
 As a result, in case Pettis were to win the fight with Holloway, he would be ineligible for the UFC championship.
 Pettis was also fined 20% of his purse, which went to Holloway and the bout proceeded at a catchweight.
 Holloway won the fight via TKO in the third round and was awarded a Performance of the Night bonus.

-2017

 Holloway faced the featherweight champion José Aldo in a title unification bout on June 3, 2017, at UFC 212.
 After facing some early adversity, Holloway defeated Aldo via TKO in the third round and earned his first Fight of the Night bonus award for the bout.